Rate-Induced Tipping to Metastable Zombie Fires: R-tipping Mechanisms for Global Warming

 The aim of this section is twofold.
-First, we summarise our results from section~\ref{sec:GW3cases} in the singular R-tipping diagram for $\epsilon=0$ in figure~\ref{fig: GWTD}.
-Second, we use the singular R-tipping diagram to explain the regular R-tipping diagram for $\epsilon\approx0.064$ in figure~\ref{fig: GWEps}.
+First, we summarise our results from section~\ref{sec:GW}\ref{sec:GW3cases} in the singular R-tipping diagram for $\epsilon=0$ in fig.~\ref{fig: GWTD}~(c).
+Second, we use the singular R-tipping diagram to explain the regular R-tipping diagram for $\epsilon\approx0.064$ in fig.~\ref{fig: GWEps}~(a).